CSE-ICE-22/DropToPrint/README.md

 # DropToPrint

-📂 Branch Descriptions
-firmware
-Contains all microcontroller code (ESP32 or Raspberry Pi Pico W) that handles:

-Writing uploaded G-code files to the SD card

-Communicating with the printer via UART/Serial

-Receiving commands or G-code via Wi-Fi (from the web interface)

-Optional OTA update logic

-This is the core logic that bridges wireless file transfer and serial printer control.

 **DropToPrint** is a compact, Wi-Fi-enabled hardware module designed for 3D printers like the Ender 3 V3 SE.
 It allows you to: